MakeSchool-Tutorials/Doodler-Cpp/P5-Make-it-Multiplayer/content.md

 NetworkingWrapper also defines a delegate interface, called *NetworkingDelegate*.
 We will define a class in our app that inherits from the *NetworkingDelegate* interface so that we may receive communications from NetworkingWrapper.

-It is a bit confusing.
+It can be a bit confusing.
 Here's a diagram to help you understand:

 ![Network diagram](networkingDiagram.png)

+If that's too small, you can find a bigger version [here](https://raw.githubusercontent.com/MakeSchool-Tutorials/Doodler-Cpp/master/P5-Make-it-Multiplayer/networkingDiagram.png).

 > [action]
 >
-Download [this .zip file](https://raw.githubusercontent.com/MakeSchool-Tutorials/Doodler-Cpp/tree/master/P5-Make-it-Multiplayer/NetworkingClasses.zip) that contains the aformentioned classes.
+Download [this .zip file](https://github.com/MakeSchool-Tutorials/Doodler-Cpp/blob/master/P5-Make-it-Multiplayer/NetworkingClasses.zip?raw=true) that contains the aformentioned classes.
 >
 Unzip it and move the files into the *Classes* directory in your project directory.
 >